TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 <a id="member"></a>
 ### Members
 In the **Members** section,  you can view, in a tabular format, the details of each locator, data server, and lead member within a cluster.
-The details can be set to automatically refresh after every five seconds.
+The details are automatically refreshed after every five seconds.
 ![Members](../Images/Dashboard-MembersList.png)

 This table provides member details in the following columns: